When is the Foundation ARCP Webinar held?

 If you are working LTFT, do the Covid ARCP guidelines still apply?
 For example, if my final ARCP is not due until next year, will I be working towards the 20/21 guidelines still?

-All trainees need an ARCP annually, LTFT or not.
+All foundation doctors need an ARCP annually, LTFT or not.
 They get an N code if they are LTFT and not due to progress.
 The key issue for LTFT is that they need an annual review, but the decision about what is being signed off is at the discretion of the ARCP panel.